WHAT I DO:

 I grew up in western South Dakota with a criminal-defense attorney dad, an anthropologist mom, and a great older brother.
 I came to the Twin Cities for college, majoring in Spanish at the U of M (including a study abroad in Santiago, Chile).
 I then spent a couple of years as a paralegal in the construction practice at the large Minneapolis firm now known as Faegre Drinker.
 Among my duties were editing what has now grown into a 12-volume treatise, Bruner & O’Connor on Construction Law (Thomson Reuters).

 I live in south Minneapolis with my partner.
 I love to travel, bike around the Cities, read and write fiction, follow local politics, and try new food trucks.
+I also recently earned my MFA in Creative Writing.
 Pronouns: she/her/hers.

 SELECTED TRANSACTIONS: